julianburr/sketch-plugin-boilerplate/README.md

  - [ ] Create simple github.io website
  - [ ] Create tutorials for JS developers to get started with Sketch plugins
  - [ ] Implement testing ([Jest](https://facebook.github.io/jest/)?)
+ - [ ] Try to use WKUser​Content​Controller without the xcode framework (would get rid of one dependecy?!)